visgl/luma.gl/docs/buffer.md

 Buffer constructor: {#Buffer:constructor}
 --------------------------------------------------

-Creates a new WebGLBuffers.
+Creates a new WebGLBuffer.
 Also, for all properties set to a buffer, these properties are remembered so they're optional for later calls.

 ### Syntax: